What is IWCA

 Because the global climate crisis requires immediate action.

-- To demonstrate at least a 25% reduction of CO2 emissions per unit of wine produced from a baseline emissions inventory year as proof of proactive ongoing commitment.
+- To demonstrate a constant reduction of CO2 emissions from a baseline emissions inventory year, as proof of proactive ongoing commitment.
+This percentage is dependent on the baseline year and is proportional towards the winery’s Net Zero target for 2050.

 If you are interested in taking the steps required to join this international initiative or wish to receive further information, please fill out the following form and we will get in touch with you.